InnovateForVegas/.github/CONTRIBUTING.md

 A contributor to this repository shall make any contributions such that they comply with, and will be governed by, the selected license for that project repository, irrevocably and in perpetuity.
 Contributor agrees to assign copyright of contributed creative work to the Innovate for Vegas Foundation, irrevocably and in perpetuity.

-A particular project repository will be developed with a stated license, for example the selected software coding repository default is likely the gpl-3.0 license, though lgpl-3.0 or some similar license might be appropriate in some cases.
-If at any time during the life of a project or its component repositories, a change in license is necessary, contributors agree to such license changes and will be apprised if possible if and when such changes occur.
+A particular Component Project repository will be developed with a stated license, for example the selected software coding repository default is likely the gpl-3.0 license, though lgpl-3.0 or some similar license might be appropriate in some cases.
+If at any time during the life of an Initiative or its Component Project Repositories, a change in license is necessary, contributors agree to such license changes and will be apprised if possible if and when such changes occur.

 Visit the [Choose a License Appendix](https://choosealicense.com/appendix/) for a table of licenses and basic information about them as a starting point for license research and selection.